yiangmeng/aws-serverless-debugging/README.md

 ### 4. AWS Command Line Interface

 Follow the [AWS CLI Getting Started](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) guide to install and configure the CLI on your machine.
 Use CLI version 1 for this workshop.

+To configure the AWS CLI with a user you have created from step 2 earlier, follow the [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) guide.

 ### 5. AWS SAM CLI
 [AWS SAM CLI](https://docs.aws.amazon.com/lambda/latest/dg/test-sam-cli.html) is the AWS CLI tool for managing Serverless applications written with [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).
 SAM CLI can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, and generate sample payloads for various event sources.
 We will try using the SAM CLI to test functions and host our local API Gateway in this session.